under construction

 It can also be used to connect two aerials to one receiver, it will reduce QSB.
 But it can also cause cancellation on a rare single frequency, so be carefull!

 DC pass-through (2 active aerials...) is also possible with an extra capacitor in transformer ground.
+I don't think that's a good idea, because the DC current has a negative influence on the self-inductance value of the ferrite.

 PDF is simple drawing.